Florida State Road 423: Route description

-SR 423 is signed north-south when named John Young Parkway, while Lee Road it is signed east-west.
+SR 423 is signed north-south when named John Young Parkway, while as Lee Road it is signed east-west.

 SR 423 begins at an interchange with SR 408 and heads north towards Orange Blossom Trail.
 It then changes names to Lee Road east of Orange Blossom Trail, becoming an east-west road to its terminus at U.S. Route 17/92 just east of Interstate 4.

-South of State Road 423's southern terminus, John Young Parkway, known as County Road 423 continues south towards I-4, the Beachline Expressway and the Southern Connector.
+South of State Road 423's southern terminus, John Young Parkway, known as County Road 423 continues south towards I-4, the Beachline Expressway and the Central Florida GreeneWay.
 South of the Osceola-Orange county line, it is unsigned County Road 531A and continues to a single-point urban interchange with the Osceola Parkway, ending a bit north of Pleasant Hill Road near Kissimmee, where the name changes to Orange Blossom Trail heading towards Campbell and to the Osceola-Polk county line.
 The section from US 192 southward is also numbered US 17-92.